patrick-kidger/diffrax/docs/usage/extending.md

         - For singly-diagonal-implicit-Runge--Kutta methods (SDIRK) then inherit from `diffrax.AbstractSDIRK`.
         - For explicit-singly-diagonal-implicit-Runge--Kutta methods (ESDIRK) then inherit from `diffrax.AbstractESDIRK`.
     - Several abstract base classes are available to specify the behaviour of the solver:
+        - `diffrax.AbstractImplicitSolver` are those solvers that solve implicit problems (and therefore take a `nonlinear_solver` argument).
         - `diffrax.AbstractAdaptiveSolver` are those solvers capable of providing error estimates (and thus can be used with adaptive step size controllers).
-        - `diffrax.AbstractImplicitSolver` are those solvers that solve implicit problems (and therefore take a `nonlinear_solver` argument).
         - `diffrax.AbstractItoSolver` and `diffrax.AbstractStratonovichSolver` are used to specify which SDE solution a particular solver is known to converge to.
+        - `diffrax.AbstractAdaptiveSDESolver` are those solvers whose error estimates are suitable for SDEs.
+(That is, both the method and the embedded method both converge to the same choice of Itô/Stratonovich.)
+        - `diffrax.AbstractWrappedSolver` indicates that the solver is used to wrap another solver, and so e.g. it will be treated as an implicit solver/etc. if the wrapped solver is also an implicit solver/etc.

 - **Custom step size controllers** should inherit from [`diffrax.AbstractStepSizeController`][].
     - The abstract base class `diffrax.AbstractAdaptiveStepSizeController` can be used to specify that this controller uses error estimates to adapt step sizes.